LinkedEarth/RLeapFROGS/slides/chapter2_01_introduction_to_Rstudio.md

 ## Setting your Working Directory

-Set your working directory to the root directory of the Git repository you are working in!
+Set your working directory to the root directory of the Git repository you are working in (we'll talk about Git and Github later)!

 You can set the working directory using the following 3 ways: